simplygeo/geonode_centos_installation/README.md

 # GeoNode installation script for CentOS Linux

 GeoNode 3.2.x installation script (based on GeoNode Docker images).<br>
-Tested with CentOS 8.4 (running on VirtualBox).
+Tested with CentOS 8.4, Rocky 8.4.
 <br>
 Not yet tested for other 'similar' distros: Rocky/Alma/RHEL 8.x, hopefully also work for them.